-- repeated - intended to hurt someone either physically or emotionally - often aimed at certain groups, for example because of race, religion, gender or sexual orientation these with them, if necessary, the trained first aider in the office issues medicines according to parental instructions.
+- repeated - intended to hurt someone either physically or emotionally - often aimed at certain groups, for example because of race, religion, gender or sexual orientation

 We actively encourage pupils to tell a teacher or adult in school if they feel there are bullying issues and each case is dealt with pro-actively and individually.
 The first contact for parents would be the form teacher if there were concerns regarding this.